safiya-kirpichonak/entertaining-scripts/README.md

 ## Plan

 - smart-games - Create a collection of smart games.
-- ??? - Create something interesting with LISP.
 - steganography - A simple implementation of steganography in Python.